 The Roll Up

 This work is grounded in a practice that recognizes systems -- legal, spatial, cultural -- as materials just as much as wood, canvas or pigment.
-It pays close attention to how land is owned, how policy shapes neighborhoods, and how history is embedded in place.
-Artistic decisions are informed by lived experience, research and a commitment to care and accountability.
-The work is designed to intervene in everyday spaces, not just to reimagine them, but to ask who has the power to shape them and why.
-Community engagement isn’t an outcome; it’s the method, the process, and often, the medium itself.
+It is designed to exist in everyday spaces, meets people where they are, and pays close attention to how history is embedded in place.
+All decisions are informed by lived experience, research, history and a commitment to care and accountability.

-The Roll Up CLT activates a range of culturally and historically embedded spaces across geographies—from a residential duplex with a garage that physically rolls up to invite neighbors inside; to a Black-owned coffee shop in a neighborhood facing gentrification; to public libraries and institutional settings such as museums, schools and universities.
+Over the past 9 years, we have activated a range of culturally and historically-embedded spaces across geographies—from a residential duplex with a garage that physically rolls up to invite neighbors inside; to a Black-owned coffee shop in a neighborhood facing gentrification; to a transitional housing residence for women; to public libraries and institutional settings such as museums, schools and universities.
 These “containers” position art-making as a tool for social inquiry and transformation.
-Rather than a static artwork, The Roll Up CLT evolves in response to the needs of the people and the place.
+Rather than a static artwork, The Roll Up evolves in response to the evolving needs of the people and the place.

-Each year, The Roll Up CLT invites a Black artist from across the nation to participate in a transformative site-specific residency.
-Visiting artists receive furnished living spaces, stipends, and holistic support that empowers them to thrive creatively while engaging with the local community.
-Beyond national residencies, The Roll Up nurtures local talent through fellowship and internship programs, equipping emerging artists with the tools, mentorship, and resources needed to establish themselves professionally.
-By connecting national artists, local creatives, and neighborhood residents through participatory interventions, pedagogical collaborations, and collective art-making, The Roll Up functions as a catalyst—bridging artists and transforming neighborhoods across borders.
+Each year, The Roll Up invites Black artists from across the nation to participate in a transformative site-specific residency.
+These visiting artists receive furnished living spaces, stipends, and holistic support that empowers them to thrive creatively while engaging with the local community.
+An extension of the Residency is a Fellowship program and Internship component that supports emergent artists/administrators under the age of 30 with compensation, mentorship, professional credentials and the practical experience necessary to establish a career in the field.
+By connecting national artists, local creatives, and neighborhood residents through participatory interventions, pedagogical collaborations and collective art-making, The Roll Up functions as a catalyst — bridging artists and transforming neighborhoods across borders.

 Mission Statement